What are voice disorders?

 in an open position, you may have a weak, breathy voice.
 Some people will get better

-help improve the voice.
+therapy may help improve the voice.

 Spasmodic dysphonia.
 This is a nerve problem that causes the vocal cords to spasm.
 It can make the voice